SteveZhangBit/alloy-maxsat-benchmark/README.md

 ...
 ```
 where ```trans``` refers to the translation time and ```solve``` refers to the actual solving time of the backend solver.

+*Note: The time unit in the output is milliseconds.*

 ### CheckMate (Section 6.2.2)
 ```